PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

 }
 ```

+> Note that the percent loaded is based on items received not data transfered, i.e. 5 out of 10 items loaded is 50%, 5.5 items out of 10 is still 50%!

 #### Stating the obvious

-You can't use an asset before you've loaded it, I think that should be clear.
+You can't use an asset before you've loaded it.

 The eagle eyed among you may have noticed that the super simple model above has a loaded flag in it's definition, here is the whole thing: